dojoengine/book/docs/pages/tutorial/deploy-using-slot/main.md

 slot deployments logs DEPLOYMENT_NAME katana -f
 ```

-Then, copy the account address and the private key from the first account into the `Scarb.toml` file and replace the existing ones as follows:
+Then, copy the account address and the private key from the first account into the `dojo_dev.toml` file and replace the existing ones as follows:

 ```toml
 account_address = "YOUR_NEW_ACCOUNT_ADDRESS"